 Available online resource toolkits from Faith Formation Ministries include resources for children's ministry, intergenerational ministry, profession of faith, children and communion, faith storytelling, and the Building Blocks of Faith.

 Churches are doing many creative things to make a person’s profession of faith a day to remember.
 Faith Formation Ministries has gathered dozens of those ideas in the Professing Our Faith online toolkit.

 Discover Your Gifts by Alvin J. VanderGriend has helped thousands of CRC members learn more about the way God made them and how they can use their gifts.
-And now, for the first time, taking the spiritual gifts inventory is free!
+And now taking the spiritual gifts inventory is free!

 We associate souvenirs with traveling, but we also keep them to remind us of faith milestones.
 A family baptism gown, a signed Bible—these things help us remember moments that shape our identity as people of God.